ihyledd/6ure-wiki/guide/moderator.md

   - `!ban @mention/id reason` - Bans the mentioned user. *(Default: No duration)*
   - `!tempban @mention/id 1d reason` - Temporarily bans the mentioned user for 1 day. *(Default: Unknown duration)*
   - `!warnings @mention/id` - Displays the warning history of the mentioned user.
+  - `!cases @mention/id` - Displays the cases history of the mentioned user.

 **Note:** These are examples of the basic commands you'll use for moderation.